balajeetm/balajeetm.github.io/_posts/2017-02-17-maven-safe-haven.markdown

 * MinorVersion<br>
 Eg.In the above "0" is the minor version
 * IncrementalVersion<br>
-Eg.In the above "SNAPSHOT" is the incremenal version
+Eg.In the above "4" is the incremental version
 * BuildNumber<br>
 Eg. In an artifact version represented as "x.x.x-y-z", y and z are build number "Y" is the patch set number and "Z" is the bundle patch